Region: Merritt

 8 km of hiking trails including portions of the Gold Rush Cariboo Wagon Trail; campsites are large, quiet & peaceful offering spectacular views of the Coast Mountain range; park is […]

-Excellent family camping with opportunities for windsurfing, fishing, boating, hiking, and bird watching.
-Enjoy the annual Aboriginal Day Festivities June 21st.
-May – September.
+Excellent family camping with opportunities for picnicking, swimming, waterskiing, windsurfing, fishing, boating, hiking, and bird watching.
+Open from late spring to early fall.

 The park is set amidst towering cliffs of coloured limestone, and encompasses Turquoise, Crown and Pavilion Lakes.
 Campsites are situated in open forest on the lakeshore of Crown across lake […]